San Gimignano: reputations old and new

 The USP of Vernaccia di San Gimignano is that it has more character than the standard Tuscan white blend of Trebbiano and Malvasia.
 And while this would not be difficult, the former being a hugely productive grape much given to dullness, this special Vernaccia can be just as pedestrian.
 Thus the problem for Vernaccia is to live up to its supposedly lofty reputation.
 The towers might soar into the Tuscan sky, but the wine rarely gets above the banal The great majority of the production is inexpensive and intended to be sold quickly to tourists.

 In recent times the Consorzio has been working hard on the uniqueness of the grape variety, now shown to be distinct from the other Italian Vernaccia.
-The Consorzio has commissioned a research company related to the University of Siena to carry out a project to enable the genuine Vernaccia di San Gimignano to be traced according to its DNA profile. (click here for the Italian article, downloaded 28.7.12).
-While this seems very worthy, it might be better to put their efforts into getting the general quality level up to the standards near the very best.
+The Consorzio has commissioned a research company related to the University of Siena to carry out a project to enable the genuine Vernaccia di San Gimignano to be traced according to its DNA profile.
+While this is very worthy, it is just as important for them to put their efforts into getting the general quality level up to the standards near the very best.
 That would really get the world to take note of Vernaccia di San Gimignano.

 On our visit of late July 2012, Janet and I had the good fortune to visit two top producers, both in the località of Santa Margharita.
 This is a surreal experience in itself.
 You leave the town just by the office of the Carabinieri and one of the numerous car parks and go down a ‘white road’, ie an unadopted road which can change from tarmac to dust and back again every few metres.
 In minutes you leave the bustle of the modern tourist resort and come first to the conventional winery of Panizzi and then to the farm and home known as Montenidoli.
 At the latter you are in another world of ancient landscapes, steep tracks, vineyards and forest, and a highly individual wine maker, Elisabetta Fagiuoli.
 She will claim that the land is her wine maker but there is no doubt her imprint is on every bottle.